CommonAccord/Site-My/Doc/License/PT/NIH/Form/Exclusive.md

 LicSub.Subject.Xrefs.and=5.1, 5.4, 8.1, 10.1, 10.2, 12.5, and 13.8-13.10

-LicSub.Term.Subject.Sec=Any sublicenses granted by the Licensee shall provide for the termination of the sublicense, or the conversion to a license directly between the sublicensees and the {P1.Handle}, at the option of the sublicensee, upon termination of this Agreement under Article 13.
+LicSub.Expire.Subject.Sec=Any sublicenses granted by the Licensee shall provide for the termination of the sublicense, or the conversion to a license directly between the sublicensees and the {P1.Handle}, at the option of the sublicensee, upon termination of this Agreement under Article 13.
 This conversion is subject to the {P1.Handle} approval and contingent upon acceptance by the sublicensee of the remaining provisions of this Agreement.

 LicSub.Report.Start.Sec=The Licensee agrees to forward to the {P1.Handle} a complete copy of each fully executed sublicense agreement postmarked within thirty (30) days of the execution of the agreement.
 To the extent permitted by law, the {P1.Handle} agrees to maintain each sublicense agreement in confidence.